-• In 2018, the MPSC issued an order in our 2017 property tax tracker filing reducing our recovery of Montana property taxes between general rate filings by applying an alternate allocation methodology.
-This results in a lower property tax allocation to our Montana electric retail customers and a higher property tax allocation to FERC transmission customers (we do not have a property tax tracker for FERC jurisdictional purposes).

-• In 2017, the MPSC revised our QF tariff for standard QF rates for small QFs (3 MW or less) to establish a maximum contract length of 15 years and a substantially lower rate for future QF contracts.
+- In a September 2018 work session, the MPSC voted to revise our recovery of prudently incurred supply costs to increase our risk by incorporating a sharing mechanism, which includes a +/- \$4.1 million deadband applied to the difference between actual costs and revenues,, with differences beyond the deadband shared by allocating 90% to customers and 10% to shareholders.
+We expect to receive a final order during the fourth quarter of 2018. - In 2018, the MPSC issued an order in our 2017 property tax tracker filing reducing our recovery of Montana property taxes between general rate filings by applying an alternate allocation methodology.
+This results in a lower property tax allocation to our Montana electric retail customers and a higher property tax allocation to FERC transmission customers (we do not have a property tax tracker for FERC jurisdictional purposes). - In 2017, the MPSC revised our QF tariff for standard QF rates for small QFs (3 MW or less) to establish a maximum contract length of 15 years and a substantially lower rate for future QF contracts.
 In this order, the MPSC also applied the 15-year contract term to our future owned and contracted electric supply resources.
 As a result, we terminated our competitive solicitation process to determine the lowest-cost / least-risk approach for addressing our intermittent capacity and reserve margin needs in Montana.
-This order may have a significant impact on our approach to meet our portfolio needs.

-• In 2016, the MPSC disallowed replacement power costs from a 2013 outage at Colstrip Unit 4 requested in our electric tracker filings.
-We appealed the MPSC's decision regarding the disallowance of Colstrip Unit 4 costs in Montana District Court, arguing that these decisions were arbitrary and capricious, and violated Montana law.

-• In 2015, the MPSC issued an order eliminating the lost revenue adjustment mechanism.
+This order may have a significant impact on our approach to meet our portfolio needs. - In 2016, the MPSC disallowed replacement power costs from a 2013 outage at Colstrip Unit 4 requested in our electric tracker filings. - In 2015, the MPSC issued an order eliminating the lost revenue adjustment mechanism.
 This mechanism was established in 2005 as a component of an approved energy efficiency program, by which we recovered on an after-the-fact basis our fixed costs that would otherwise have been collected in the kilowatt hour sales lost due to energy efficiency programs through our supply tracker.
 Recovery of lost revenues was terminated, prospectively, effective December 1, 2015.

-• In 2013, the MPSC concluded that costs associated with a 2012 outage at DGGS were imprudently incurred, and disallowed recovery.
+In 2013, the MPSC concluded that costs associated with a 2012 outage at DGGS were imprudently incurred, and disallowed recovery.